Best Eco-Friendly Dental Floss

 Instead, you just need to make the switch to one of these best eco-friendly dental floss options.

-We’ve used this eco-friendly floss in our bathroom, and we love the strength, thickness, and texture it has.
-Each spool is made with 100% pure mulberry silk.
 It’s then coated with candelilla wax for a gentle glide and natural peppermint oil for a fresh feeling.

 Related: The Best Zero Waste Makeup Brands